 Develop a repair plan

 Once the technician has determined the cause of your broken air conditioner, he or she will discuss repair options with you.
 If the repair requires a replacement part, the technician may or may not have it readily available in their work vehicle.
 If the part needs to be ordered, a follow-up appointment will need to be made.

 If the problem is more complex and requires an expensive repair or set of repairs, the technician may discuss replacement as an option.
 This may be in your budget’s best interest, especially if your air conditioner has become old and inefficient.

 Regardless of what may be required to get your family cool and comfortable once again, the technician will be able to walk you through the repair or replacement process and address any questions or concerns you may have along the way.

 It’s wise to have an air conditioner repair professional you know and trust BEFORE your unit breaks down.
 This way, you know that the individual in your home is someone you can rely on to get your system up and running again quickly.

-At Pivotal Home Solutions, we offer an affordable Cooling Repair Plan.
+At Oncourse Home Solutions, we offer an affordable Cooling Repair Plan.
 When you’re enrolled in the plan and your air conditioner isn’t working like it should, rather than wasting time flipping through a phone book or searching online for an AC company, simply call us.
 Our friendly customer service representatives will work with you to schedule an appointment with a professional and experienced technician in your area.